cloudmesh-community/book/chapters/cloud/datacenter.md

 * Recyclers:
   <https://www.datacenterknowledge.com/data-centers-that-recycle-waste-heat>

-Whot other aspects exist:
+What other aspects exist:

 Energy Storage:

 * Batteries
 * Store energy in other forms

-## Sociatal Shift Towards Renewables :o:
+## Societal Shift Towards Renewables :o: {#sec:energy-society}

 The data center as example.